 The simple yet vibrant Siberian Wallflower gives off a fragrant aroma that is practically irresistible to bees and butterflies, including any passing monarch.
-These dazzling orange wallflowers are easy to grow in many types of soil, and will create an unforgettable burst of color in any garden.
-Their smell and bright color makes them a butterfly guarantee.
+These dazzling orange wallflowers are easy to grow in many types of soil and will create an unforgettable burst of color in any garden.
+Their smell and bright color make them a butterfly guarantee.

 Brazilian Vervain Verbena